AlonCang/Local/DarkestDark/Daily Report.md

 2. Automation Course:
 	- 2 lessons today.
 About the wonders of theArray class and its many methods.
 	- Got a logic quiz coming up.
 	- That shall wait till tomorrow.

+3. Evo:
+	- HOMEWORK:
+		- Change Elements to a string to point dictionary.
+		- Edit the code rest of the code so it ould compile.

 Wednesday 26/08/2020:
 =====================